-I have been a teaching assistant in the Near and Middle East department since 2011.
-In 2014 I lectured on Arab Cinemas in the Centre for Media and Film Studies.
+I was a Graduate Teaching Assistant (2011-14) and a Teaching Fellow (2014-15) in the Department of the Languages and Cultures of the Near and Middle East.
+In 2014, I lectured on Arab Cinemas in the Centre for Media and Film Studies.

-- Chatta, R. “Mutations of the Trans-Migrare: Reflections on the Aesthetics of Individuation and un-Homing on the Other Side of Belonging” in Diasporic Constructions of Home and Belonging (Berlin and Boston: De Gruyter, Forthcoming)
+Chatta, Rasha (2015) 'Mutations of the Trans-Migrare: Reflections on Individuation and Un-Homing on the Other Side of Belonging.'
+In: Kläger, F. and Stierstorfer, K. (eds.), Diasporic Constructions of Home and Belonging.
+Berlin: De Gruyter, pp. 53–69.

 - Panel convenor.
 Title: “The In-between 'National': Literary Networks between the Arab World and the Americas”.
 BRISMES Annual Conference.
 University of Sussex, Brighton, 16-18 June 2014